 If the abuser shows signs of repentance, what should pastors do?
 And what if there is no repentance?

 If there are signs of true repentance, what can pastors offer the abuser?
 Do many abusers have access to the right type of ministry to help them with long-term growth and accountability?
-[Emphasis added, and slightly paraphrasing Anonymous’ comment.]

 This question was recently asked by an Anonymous commenter at Morven’s Blog.
+I have slightly paraphrased Anonymous comment.

-But secular education (= Behaviour Change Programs) cannot bring regeneration to spirit that is dead in sin.
-We are all born in sin, and we all must be regenerated by the Holy Spirit of God if we are to be true Christians.
-Jeff Crippen has argued cogently and extensively on this blog about the fact that abusers cannot be regenerate men.
-They are not Christians.
-If they were, they would repent of their wickedness, and they would be feeling true convicting guilt for the pain they caused their victims.
-But they don’t; they sleep soundly at night without pangs of conscience.
+If an abuser becomes regenerate — if God gives the new birth to an abuser — the abuser will repent of their wickedness and will feel true convicting guilt for the pain they caused their victims.
+But typically, abusers sleep soundly at night without pangs of conscience.
 The only thing they worry about is “Will I be found out?
 Will I have to pay a price for my behaviour?
 And how can I avoid paying that price?”
-These thoughts show they are still only thinking about me! me! me!.
+These thoughts show they are still putting themselves first.
 They are not thinking with a mite of empathy about how they have hurt their victims.

-And what if there are no signs, or dubious signs of repentance?
+What if there are no signs, or dubious signs of repentance?
 What does leadership do?
 No sign of repentance equates to lack of safety for the woman since nothing has changed.
 How does the leadership provide that safety?

 My answer to this question is as follows, but I’m open to suggestions and improvements.
 Bear in mind that the three points below are often also appropriate for cases where the perpetrator is showing some signs of true repentance.
 An abuser can continue to repent (change his mindset, habits and behaviour) while he is separated from his wife.
 In fact, her drawing the line of firm separation is often the stimulus that finally prods him to really consider change.
 Let him change, if he seriously intends to, while his wife is safely recovering without him pestering and bullying and manipulating her.
 True repentance will be testable by the way he conducts himself during a long separation.
 And sadly, the vast majority of perpetrators seem to only fake repentance; they never truly repent.
 So testing their repentance while their wife is not permitting them back is usually the best way to test whether it’s phoney or genuine.